jkuhns1/hello-world/README.md

 This is a great training tool.

 I continue to try and learn this automation thing.
 Still working out how all this git cloning and branching stuff works.
 Slowly getting it as it takes time in between production work.

+This is another line of text in the readme file that I created as I try to learn this stuff.